MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-overview.md

 ### Determine container memory

 Depending on the needs of your application and its distinctive usage patterns, you'll have to pick an amount of container memory that will serve your work load the best.
-For example, if your application creates large object graphs, then you'll probably have to allocate more memory than you would if your application created a large number of small object graphs.
+For example, if your application creates large object graphs, then you'll probably have to allocate more memory than if your application had a large number of small object graphs.

 **Recommendation:** If you don't know how much memory to allocate, a good starting point is 4 GB.